 If your horse is experiencing soreness, intermittent lameness, or stiffness in a joint, your vet will likely suggest medicating their joint.

-Before thaking this step, your vet will want to perform a full lameness exam to determine which joint(s) are the source of lameness.
+Before taking this step, your vet will want to perform a full lameness exam to determine which joint(s) are the source of lameness.
 A lameness exam can involve many steps, including a motion exam, flexion tests, “nerve blocks“, and diagnostic imaging.

 In many cases, joint injections are recommended for horses suffering from osteoarthritis (OA).
 OA is a type of arthritis that involves progressive joint cartilage degradation.
 This results in inflammation, which leads to further degenerative change throughout the joint.
 OA ultimately results in pain, which can affect the horse’s performance and quality of life.